Large Scale Diffusion Distillation via Score-Regularized Continuous-Time Consistency: Introduction

 rCM requires no engineering complexities such as multi-stage training, GAN tuning or extensive architecture/hyperparameter search.
-We validate its scalability on unprecedentedly large-scale models including Cosmos-Predict2~\citep{nvidia2025cosmos} and Wan2.1~\citep{wan2025wan}, covering T2I and T2V tasks up to 5 seconds and 14B parameters.
-Empirically, rCM matches or even surpasses DMD2 on quality metrics, while offering significant advantages in generation diversity.
+We validate its scalability on unprecedentedly large-scale models (Cosmos-Predict2~\citep{ali2025world}, Wan2.1~\citep{wan2025wan}), covering T2I and T2V tasks up to 5 seconds and 14B parameters.
+Empirically, rCM matches or even surpasses DMD2 on quality metrics, while mitigating mode collapse and offering notable advantages in generation diversity.
 These results establish rCM as a promising and practical direction for large-scale diffusion distillation.

+\paragraph{Extension to Autoregressive Video Diffusion} The paradigm of rCM is also promising to \textit{autoregressive video diffusion}~\citep{yin2025slow} for interactive world models.
+In particular, the currently dominant approach, Self-Forcing~\citep{huang2025selfforcing}, can be viewed as a well-instantiated reverse-KL-style DMD tailored to a bidirectional teacher and a causal student. rCM suggests that forward-divergence-based distillation by \textit{teacher forcing with causal teacher} could potentially complement self-forcing and enhance diversity and motion dynamics, paving the way for future exploration.